 If the cash profits yield is very low (perhaps less than 5%), you can use a spreadsheet to work out how much growth over how much time it would take for the cash profit yield on the purchase to reach an acceptable level.

-Earnings power value (EPV) goes in the opposite direction and calculates price based on the current cash profits and your desired rate of return (the discount rate).
+Earnings power value (EPV) goes in the opposite direction and calculates value based on the current cash profits and your desired rate of return (the discount rate).
 If the current share price is way above the calculated earnings power value then investors are probably paying a premium on the expectation of future cash profits growth.

 The question is, how much of a growth premium are you willing to pay, given that future growth is rarely a sure thing?

-Maximum price is very similar to earnings power value, but uses a minimal interest rate rather than the one you’d like to achieve.
+Maximum price is very similar to earnings power value but uses a minimal interest rate rather than the one you’d like to achieve.
 Phil suggests using something like inflation plus 3%.

 Can quality be more important than price?

 At the very end of the book, Phil raises the question of whether price really matters if you’re a long-term investor in quality shares:

 “There is some evidence to suggest that paying what might seem to be a moderately expensive price (slightly more than the suggested maximum) for a quality business can still pay off in the long-run.
 The caveat here is that you have to be prepared to own shares for a very long time.
 Perhaps forever.”

 I agree that you have to pay up to buy quality companies, but if you start thinking that price doesn’t matter then you’re on a dangerous path.

 It’s too easy to point to the recent surge in the share prices of bond proxies, which are companies with steadily rising sales and profits over many years.
 For years, value investors have said that bond proxies are expensive, and yet their share prices have kept on going up.